University of New England - Innovation for a Healthier Planet

 Collection Scope and Content

-The collection material is related to Dorothea Dix’s work on behalf of society’s disadvantaged and war veterans as recorded in Congressional testimony.
+The collection material is related to Dorothea Dix’s work on behalf of society’s disadvantaged members and war veterans as recorded in Congressional testimony.
 In addition is a tribute to Dix written in the 20th century.

 Biographical/Historical Note